union-imgcross icon

 Maternity Leave

-Female employees get 84 days of maternity leave in Sri Lanka.
-Apart from this, they also get nursing breaks and rest breaks for their one-year-old child.
+Female employees in Sri Lanka get 84 days of maternity leave.
+They also get nursing breaks and rest breaks for their one-year-old child.
 However, maternity leave is cut short to only 42 days for the second and third children.

 Sick Leave

 Employees working in Sri Lanka get seven days of paid sick leaves.
-They are required to produce a sickness certificate from the doctor to avail their sick leaves.
+They must produce a sickness certificate from the doctor to take their sick leave.

 Paternity Leave